AerialX/rawksd/launcher/hbc/readme.txt

 Q: Can I see it in action?
 A: Sure. http://rvlution.net/riiv/Media

-Special thanks to everyone that contributed!
-Treeki, Omega, Pop006, TobiasAmaranth, megazig, Mooseknuckle2000, Skawo, and everyone else who helped out!
+Special thanks to everyone that contributed: Treeki, Omega, Pop006, TobiasAmaranth, Mooseknuckle2000, Skawo, and everyone else who helped out!

 Changelog